 An in depth review of the SpitFire Tuning Performance Chip

-The cost on ebay at the time of this review varies, from $54.99 up to $79.99 which is fairly decent price versus options available providing if claims are real.
+The cost on their website at the time of this review is to $74.99 which is fairly decent price versus options available providing if claims are real.

 The OBD performance module comes as shown.
 We purchased one of these performance chips from SpitFire Tuning via eBay for testing.

 We removed the cover.
 And immediately we noticed there was much more to the circuit board.

 Many products claim to do a lot of things, do they really work?

 Stripping all the way down to the connection points to the OBD2 port we can see that the manufacturer utilized all 16 pins.
 This is a great first sign, this tells us that it is for use in multiple regions of vehicles.

 The IC has a JDM-USA Rev. 6.0 label on it.
 We performed several tests such as Program Memory type, CAN protocol, Program Max Memory Size, and Max CPU Speed and after all tests we determined that the Chip installed is a JDM/Microchip version of the PIC16F59 with improved Programming Memory to 24KB and CAN Bus support verified.
 We have seen this relabeling from Microchip in other computer related parts.

 Time for a look inside the brain of the chip:

 It has a more accurate 4 mhz Resonator.
 Better quality over the lower cost internal oscillators found on other performance chips.
 It shows adequate space utilized for a fully functioning program.
 A processor speed to make split second adjustments in real time applications.

 Understanding OBD Protocols